 Typical Part 3 questions that are asked often relate to planning enquiries on adjacent/nearby land or properties.

-Each extra question incurs an additional fee; please see Fees and Details.
+Each extra question incurs an additional fee.

 A personal search is a search of the Local Land Charges Register only.
 This includes all Planning Applications approved with conditions from 1st August 1977, and all registrations that are linked to the land in the Local Land Charges Register.